WHAT IS CalHyPAC?

 - Join your professional organization.
 Numbers count when CDHA and our legislative advocacy firm represent dental hygienists in Sacramento.

-Fair Political Practice Act requires that you include your name, address, occupation and name of employer on your check.
+Fair Political Practice Act requires that you include your name, address, occupation and name of employer on your check or with your credit card information.
 Your contributions are not deductible for state or federal income tax purposes.

 EMAIL : CALHYPAC@GMAIL.COM